The Ocean Party: Formation and Shakin' Like a Leaf EP (2009–2010)

 The origins of the band began in Wagga Wagga, where initial members Lachlan Denton, Curtis Wakeling, Liam Halliwell and Ben Protasiewicz met while in high school.
 Each member played in "a lot of youth bands", on account of Wagga's burgeoning live music scene and an injection of government funding that spawned the creation of a host of local outfits, whom would play regular shows.
 The quartet moved to Melbourne in 2009 and formed The Ocean Party, with an initial lineup of Denton on vocals and guitar, Wakeling on guitar, Halliwell on bass and Protasiewicz on drums.
 The band's name was inspired by a themed party held for Wakeling's 21st birthday.

 Still in its nascent stages, the band would record a handful of tracks for its upcoming debut extended play, uploading "Winter", "Shaking Like a Leaf", and "St Kilda Beach" to the Triple J Unearthed website.
 The former would receive its first spin on national radio on 5 November 2009, appearing on Steph Hughes' Home and Hosed program on Triple J. Those three songs, alongside "Clouds" and "I Don't Know If I Should Go" formed the band's self-titled debut EP, launched at The Tote Hotel in Collingwood, Victoria on 14 November 2009.
 Protasiewicz would depart the band soon after the release, replaced on drums by Simon Lam and joined by pianist Jordan Thompson in early 2010.
 The band's work continued to catch the attention of Triple J, with "Shaking Like a Leaf" receiving airplay on music director Richard Kingsmill's weekly show in February 2010.
 Continuing to write and tour, The Ocean Party released "Young Love" on SoundCloud in November 2010, promoted as a track from a second EP of demos to be released late that year.
-Details of the Demos EP are scarce, and it remains unknown what other songs appeared on the release and how widely it was distributed.
+The demo was made in 2010 in the house of gore and was handwritten in a paper sleeve with the tracks My Shoes, Sunday Afternoon, To Dumb to Leave, Young Love, Every House in my Street and You'll get Yours soon.
+The demo cover had a picture of a blue cigarette lighter and it was titled - The Ocean Party Demos.